modm-io/modm/src/xpcc/architecture/platform/xml/Readme.md

 Any childen of a driver element will be available inside the driver instance template.
 Except for the reserved name `parameter`, there are no limitations on data structure or naming.

-For example, the GPIO driver needs to know, which pins are available for the requested device (with the `gpio` element), and what alternate functions to connect to them (with the `af` element).
+For example, the GPIO driver needs to know which pins are available for the requested device (with the `gpio` element), and what alternate functions to connect to them (with the `af` element).

 This information is encoded as driver element children (here for the ATmega328 device family):